QTLaaS/QTLaaS/README.md

 0. Step 0: `python` command is required to be available on each node.
 If it is not available install with `# apt install python-minimal`
 1. Step 1: Install Ansible using the bash script, `ansible_install.sh`.
 2. Step 2: Modify the environment variables available in the file: `setup_var.yml`, if needed.
 3. Step 3: For setup deployment, execute: `spark_deployment.yml` as root which is the actual file that contains the installation setups for all the components of QTLaaS platform.
-Command: `# ansible-playbook -s spark_deployment.yml`, where `-s` is the sudo flag.
+Command: `# ansible-playbook -b spark_deployment.yml`, where `-b` is the sudo flag.

 We will soon provide a demo through our project webpage using the SNIC cloud resources.
 The users can try QTLaaS over a few nodes in our cloud setting.
 For larger computation, one can download QTLaaS from the github repository and deploy the desired number of nodes over an infrastructure.